How & Why to Test Your Soil

 An infield skin can be the source of unlimited frustration for a professional groundskeeper.
-However, identifying the composition of the infield mix will allow any groundskeeper to more accurately predict how the infield skin will perform in less than ideal weather.
+Identifying the composition of the infield mix will allow you to more accurately predict how the infield skin will perform when weather is less than ideal.

-Managing the skinned portion of an infield is a science — not guesswork.
-For this reason, you must know your infield soil composition before taking any action to amend it.
-Soil testing provides quantitative data that helps to identify the shortcomings of an infield mix.
-After interpreting your test results, you will be able to make an educated decision about the amendment material to choose.
+It’s not guesswork.
+That’s why knowing your infield soil composition is a must before taking any action to amend it.
+Soil testing provides quantitative data that helps identify the shortcomings of an infield mix.
+After testing, you will be able to make an educated decision about which amendment material you should use.

-Infield soil tests are a diagnostic tool that many soil testing facilities can perform, but very few can interpret what those results mean in terms of playability on an infield.
-Choose a soil testing company that understands how the composition of an infield soil affects game day performance.
-Beacon Athletics has over 10 years experience of infield soil test interpretation and analysis.
-Our team of soil scientists and a former Major League groundskeeper work with one of the top soil testing firms in the country to be sure you get accurate testing and analysis.
-Just follow the protocol below to harvest your sample and send it in for testing.
+Many facilities can perform a soil test, but very few are able to interpret how the results can translate into the playability of an infield.
+Be sure to choose a soil testing company that understands how the composition of an infield soil affects game day performance.
+Beacon Athletics & DuraEdge have more than two decades of experience analyzing and interpreting soil tests.
+Our team of soil scientists and former Major League groundskeepers partner with one of the top soil testing firms in the country to get accurate analysis.

-2. If your infield has a topdressing material on it, scrape or sweep it away completely from the areas you are about to sample to prevent contamination.
+- If your infield has a topdressing material on it, completely scrape or sweep it away from the areas you will sample to prevent contamination.

-5. Normally, you should expect to see results from your test in about 7 to 10 days.
+- Send your soil sample to a trusted lab for testing.
+Typically, you should expect to see results from your test in 7 to 10 days.
 If your soil lab does not analyze results, we can help.
-Call Beacon Athletics and send us your test results and we’ll analyze your results for you.
+Call Beacon Athletics and send us your test results.
+We’ll help analyze your soil test results.